About Medical Cannabis

 In 1994, evidence of an archeological nature was found that points to medical marijuana use in third century AD Egypt.
 The tomb of a young woman that had died while giving birth was found to contain hashish, a concentrated cannabis resin, likely used to help ease the pain of childbirth.
 Cannabis was also popular during the Victorian Era to relieve a myriad of conditiond, such as asthma, migraines, neuralgia, insomnia and the discomforts of menstruation.

-Why Test Your Marijuana?
+Why Test Your Cannabis?

 There are three basic points to consider when it comes to determining the safety of medical marijuana: